 |Nutritional Data by SkipThePie.org|

 Evidently, most of the calories (124 out of 142) are derived from the fat content.
 The good news is that the vast majority of that fat is of the GOOD variety!
 The chart below shows the proportion of good fats (green) in pecan nuts in relation to bad fats (in red).
-Read more about each type of fat and fatty acid below.

 The chart below shows good fats in Nuts, pecans, dry roasted, without salt added in relation to bad fats.
 Read side bar for more information about each type of fat and fatty acid.